AgenaRisk/api-r/README.md

 ### 4.1.2 `remove_parent(oldParent)`

 The method to remove one of the existing parents of a node.
-Equivalent of removing the arc between two nodes on Agena AI Modeller.
+Equivalent of removing the arc between two nodes on agena.ai Modeller.
 The input parameter `oldParent` is a `Node` object which has already been added to the `parents` field of the node.

 When an existing parent is removed from a node, its NPT values and expressions are reset/resized accordingly.